Miranda Hart

 Miranda Katherine Hart Dyke (born 14 December 1972), is an English actress, comedian and writer.
 She has won three Royal Television Society awards, four British Comedy Awards and four BAFTA nominations for her self-driven semi-autobiographical BBC sitcom Miranda (2009–2015).

 Before her own series was commissioned, Hart made appearances in various BBC sitcoms, including The Vicar of Dibley (2005), Hyperdrive (2006–2007) and Not Going Out (2006–2009).
 She appeared as Camilla "Chummy" Fortescue-Cholmondeley-Browne in the BBC drama series Call the Midwife (2012–2015) and made her Hollywood debut in the action comedy film Spy (2015).

-Hart has written five books: Is It Just Me?
-(2012), The Best of Miranda (2014), Peggy and Me (2016), Miranda Hart's Daily Dose of Such Fun!
-(2017) and I Haven’t Been Entirely Honest with You (2024).
+Hart has written several books.
 In 2017, Hart presented the Royal Variety Performance in the presence of the Duke and Duchess of Cambridge, making her the first solo female presenter in 105 years.

 Early life

 Family

 Hart was born on 14 December 1972 in Torquay, Devon, to Diana Margaret (née Luce), daughter of Sir William Luce, Commander-in-Chief and Governor of Aden and sister of Lord Luce and Captain David Hart Dyke, an officer in the Royal Navy and a member of the Hart Dyke family.
+Hart's father was the commanding officer of when it was sunk during the 1982 Falklands conflict and was badly burned.
+Hart has a younger sister, Alice.

-Hart has a younger sister.
-She is from an aristocratic background, but does not consider herself upper class, stating that her aunt and uncle live in Lullingstone Castle.
+Hart is from an aristocratic background, but does not consider herself upper class, although her aunt and uncle live in Lullingstone Castle.

-Hart's father was commanding officer of when it was sunk during the 1982 Falklands conflict and he was badly burned trying to escape the stricken warship.

-Education and training
+Education

 Hart grew up in Petersfield, Hampshire.
 She was privately educated at Downe House, an independent boarding school for girls near Thatcham, Berkshire.
-She was a classmate and friend of the sports presenter Clare Balding, who was head girl.
+She was a classmate, distant relative, and friend of the sports presenter Clare Balding, who was head girl.
 She attended the University of the West of England, Bristol, graduating with a 2:1 in political science.
 She then completed a postgraduate course in acting at the Academy of Live and Recorded Arts.